coreshop/CoreShop/docs/docs/03_Bundles/ClassDefinitionPatch_Bundle.md

 }
 ```

+## Usage
-### Usage
+### Configuration for Patching

-Add a configuration to patch a certain pimcore class definition:
+To patch a Pimcore class definition, add a configuration like the following:

 ```yaml
 core_shop_class_definition_patch: